naikp13/SAR4CET/README.md

 # SAR4CET - Synthetic Aperture Radar to support Clean Energy Transition

 SAR4CET is repository developed under the Plan4CET project (https://plan4cet.eu/) at the Insitute for Renewable Energy, EURAC Research.
-It provides is a toolkit for automated change detection using primarily Sentinel-1 SAR data and a scope of integration with other remote sensing modalities to impro...
+It provides is a toolkit for automated change detection using primarily Sentinel-1 SAR data and a scope of integration with other remote sensing modalities (optical, multispectral, hyperspectral) to support clean energy transition goals.

 <img src="https://raw.githubusercontent.com/naikp13/SAR4CET/master/plan4cet.png" alt="plan4cet" width="800"/>